Stéphane Aladame - Montagny 1er Cru Découverte 2018

 Robert Parker

-"Offering aromas of white flowers, blanched almonds, elderflower, and peach, the 2018 Montagny 1er Cru Découverte is dense, delicate, and pretty, with moderate concentration and lively acidity.
-Like all Aladame wines this year, it will drink well in its youth. " (Wine Advocate 2020) This blend of young vines planted on two climats in Montagny 1er Cru produces a fresh, fruity wine with lovely mineral notes.
-Made entirely in vats, this cuvée allows the purity of the fruit to express itself with a few floral notes.
+“Offering aromas of white flowers, blanched almonds, elderflower, and peach, the 2018 Montagny 1er Cru Découverte is dense, delicate, and lovely, with moderate concentration and lively acidity.
+Like all of Aladame’s wines this year, it will drink well even in its youth. ” (Wine Advocate 2020) This blend of young vines planted across two plots in the Montagny 1er Cru yields a fresh, fruity wine with lovely mineral notes.
+Entirely vinified in tanks, this cuvée allows the purity of the fruit to shine through, accompanied by subtle floral notes.

 Eye